SyntaxError-JARS/Asrat_Minase_P0/README.md

 Description

-I am planning to work on Banking Application Detailsand will provide its detail as soon as possible.
+I am planning to work on Banking Application Details.
+More description will be added soon.